mkushnir/mrksvnup/README.md

 Repairment stage can be entered at an option, and performs a double check of the local tree against the hash database.
-During this stage the known tracked files that might possibly be deleted/modified locally, but not listed remotely in the svndiff document (because they wouldn't change), will be restored using the _get-file_ command.
+During this stage the known tracked files that might possibly be deleted/modified locally, but not listed remotely in the svndiff documents (because they wouldn't change), will be restored using the _get-file_ command.
 It takes much longer, since the local copy of the repository is fully traversed.
 In many cases this stage is not actually needed.
 If it is known that the local files were